Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Introduction

-Recently, a simultaneous work by Gong, Zhang, and Li~\cite{gong2022robustness} proved that finding an approximate stationary point of a nonconvex function with a noisy oracle encoding the function value and the gradient requires $\Omega(\epsilon^{-12/7})$ queries.
-Technically, they adopted the hard instance introduced in~\cite{carmon2021lower} that also has a sequential underlying structure such that zeroth- and first-order queries can only reveal the coordinate direction sequentially due to the presence of noise near $\0$, and this creates a non-informative region when the dimension of the hard instance is large enough.
-In contrast, in our setting we do not need the presence of external noise to create the non-informative region, which has fundamentally different intuitions.
-A natural question for future work is whether we can combine the techniques from both~\cite{gong2022robustness} and our paper to obtain a quantum query lower bound of order $\Omega(\epsilon^{-12/7})$ when given access to a noiseless oracle encoding zeroth- and first-order information.
+Recently, a simultaneous work by~\citet{gong2022robustness} proved that finding an $\epsilon$-stationary point of a nonconvex function with a noisy zeroth- and first-order inputs requires $\Omega(\epsilon^{-12/7})$ queries.
+Technically, they used the hard instance introduced in~\citet{carmon2021lower} that also has a sequential underlying structure such that coordinates can only be revealed sequentially due to the non-informative region near $\0$ created by noise.
+In contrast, in our setting we do not need external noise to create the non-informative region, which has fundamentally different intuitions.